ritika2502/Cognitive-Documentation/Content/en-us/Computer-vision/Vision-API-Overview.md

 - Complex backgrounds, shadows or glare over text or perspective distortion
 - Oversized or missing capital letters at the beginnings of words
 - Subscript, superscript, or strikethrough text

-Limitations: On photos where text is dominant, false positives may come from partially recognized words.
-On some photos, especially photos without any text, precision can vary a lot depending on the type of image.

 ##Generating Thumbnails
 A thumbnail is a small representation of a full-size image.
 Varied devices such as phones, tablets, and PCs create a need for different user experience (UX) layouts and thumbnail sizes.
 Using smart cropping, this Computer Vision API feature helps solve the problem.